-Approval of Amendment to an Intergovernmental Agreement with the Oregon Department of Transportation to reallocate funding for transportation planning and operations for the Mt Hood Express.
-Agreement value remains \$1,182,240 for 2 years.
+Approval of Amendment to an Intergovernmental Agreement with the Oregon Department of Transportation to reallocate funding for transportation planning and operations of the Mt Hood Express.
+There is no cost associated with this amendment.
+Agreement Value is \$1,182,240 for 2 years.
+Funding is through the Oregon Department of Transportation.

 No County General Funds are involved.

-Previous Board Original Agreement July 13, 2023, Agenda Item 20230713 I.C.6 Action/Review Performance This funding aligns with the strategic priority to increase self-sufficiency Clackamas for our clients.
+Previous Board Original Agreement July 13, 2023, Agenda Item 20230713 I.C.6 Action/Review Performance 1.
+This funding aligns with the strategic priority to increase self-sufficiency Clackamas for our clients.
 2. This funding aligns with the strategic priority to ensure safe, healthy, and secure communities by addressing the needs of older adults in the community.
 Counsel Review Yes: Amanda Keller Procurement Review No Contact Person Tracy Garell Contact Phone 971 610- 8183